Registered Motor Vehicles

 Once your appeal application has been received by our office, you will be contacted via telephone with notification of a scheduled hearing date and time.

-Following a hearing with the BOE, property owners may appeal to the North Carolina Property Tax Commission should they remain in disagreement with the value of their real property.
+Following a hearing with the BOER, property owners may appeal to the North Carolina Property Tax Commission should they remain in disagreement with the value of their real property.
 Please contact our office for further information regarding these appeals.